• Skip to primary navigation

 While some coffee shop-style drinks require a bit more barista gear, I’m happy to report that this sweet cream foam isn’t one of them.
 All you’ll need to grab is:

-• Mason Jar - Or any other lidded container for keeping your unfrothed vanilla sweet cream in the fridge.
+• Mason Jar - Or any other lidded airtight container or large jar for keeping your unfrothed vanilla sweet cream in the fridge.

-• Milk Frother - I love my little $10 handheld milk frother because it does the job without taking up precious counter space in my apartment kitchen.
+• Milk Frother - I love my little $10 handheld frother because it does the job of blending without taking up precious counter space in my apartment kitchen.
 If you’re ready for a splurge, you can also purchase a countertop milk frother that’ll make both hot or cold foam at the touch of a button for about $40.
-If you don’t want a unitasker in the kitchen, try using an immersion blender instead.
+If you don’t want a unitasker like an electric milk frother in the kitchen, try using an immersion blender instead - or shake the ingredients in a small jar!

 Once you learn how to make Starbucks cold foam at home, you’ll never want to go back to paying for it!
 Here’s how it’s done: